MayThazinKhin/python-mobile-automation/README.md

     ```
 5. **Start the Redis Server:**

-    Ensure that the Appium server is running.
+    Ensure that the redis server is running.
 You can start it from the command line using:

     ```bash
     redis-server